 Table of Contents_

 Among the wide range of 3D printers available, many consumers debate between resin vs. filament for 3D printers.
-As the names of these printers imply, one uses resins for its model development while the other uses filaments.
+As the names of these printers imply, one uses resins for its model development, while the other uses filaments.
 As a result, there are several differences between the two technologies.
+And, you can learn about other filament types by reading our comparison guide to ABS vs PLA in 3D printers.
 To determine the best printers for you, continue reading.

 Many printers fall under the categories of SLA vs. FDM 3D printers.
 For example, resin printers are typically either SLA or DLP.
 Both of these printer types use resins to create resin prints layer by layer.
 At this time, filament printers, on the other hand, use FDM to build projects from bottom to top.
 Not only do the methods for creating 3D prints differ, but so do the strengths, precision, smoothness, price, and ease of use.
-For information regarding the differences between printer manages colors vs. photoshop, check out our article.
+Check out our article for information regarding the differences between printer manages colors vs. Photoshop.

 Some filament options for FDM printers can be smoothed using post-processing features.